tmscarla/hpc-reloaded/README.md

 python app.py
 ```

 for the frontend and the backend respectively.
+If you run each component seperately, be sure to change the endpoints properly, since in the default docker-compose configuretion they rely on enviroment variables in `config` folder.

 ### How it works